Ritsu909/Andromeda_17686/README.md

 Huge thanks to [PC-DOS](https://github.com/PC-DOS) for compiling Ffu2Vhdx at the first time and inspiring me.

-Huge thanks to Ayu/Zeta for the various tests and making FFUs of RM-1104/1118 that can be flashed directly.
+Huge thanks to Ayu/Zeta for the various tests and making an FFU of RM-1104/1118 that can be flashed directly.

+Huge thanks to John Decm Cheung for the various tests, making FFUs of RM-1104/1118 and RM-1105 can be flashed directly, and local account have bypassed the OOBE verification.

 ![](https://github.com/Ritsu909/Andromeda_17686/blob/main/WP_20240909_23_33_03_Pro.jpg)
 ![](https://github.com/Ritsu909/Andromeda_17686/blob/main/IMG_20240911_120153.jpg)